swyxio/sw-yx.github.io/_posts/2018-02-23-rxjs-api-according-to-me.md

 There are 3 [types of Schedulers](http://reactivex.io/rxjs/manual/overview.html#scheduler-types) but RxJS will pick the " least concurrency scheduler" for you.

+---

 ## The Observable lifecycle

+Observables go through a rough lifecycle that can be described like this:

 - Creation: e.g. `const observable = Rx.Observable.create(...)`
 - Subscription: e.g. `const subscription = observable.subscribe(console.log)`
 - Execution: the code inside `Rx.Observable.create(function (observer) {...})` which calls `observer.next()` and possibly `observer.error()` and `observer.complete()`.
 Essentially this is "manual" implementation of the observable, and could be supplanted by all the inbuilt operators rxjs provides.
 - Disposal: e.g. `subscription.unsubscribe()` to cancel execution

+---

 # Stop reading and go learn operators

 You really get good when you learn some basic [Types of Operators](http://reactivex.io/rxjs/manual/overview.html#categories-of-operators).
+Go!

+---

 # handy tricks